Yo-yo

 A yo-yo (also spelled yoyo) is a toy consisting of an axle connected to two disks, and a string looped around the axle, similar to a spool.
 It is an ancient toy documented since 440 BC.
-It was also called a bandalore in the 17th century.
+It was also called a bandalore in the 18th century.

 It is played by holding the free end of the string known as the handle (by inserting one fingerusually the middle or ring fingerinto a slip knot), allowing gravity (or the force of a throw and gravity) to spin the yo-yo and unwind the string (similar to how a pullstring works).
 The player then allows the yo-yo to wind itself back to the player's hand, exploiting its spin (and the associated rotational energy).
 This is often called "yo-yoing" or "playing yo-yo".

 In the simplest play, the string is intended to be wound on the spool by hand; the yo-yo is thrown downward, hits the end of the string then winds up the string toward the hand, and finally the yo-yo is grabbed, ready to be thrown again.
 One of the most basic tricks is called the sleeper, where the yo-yo spins at the end of the string for a noticeable amount of time before returning to the hand.

 Etymology and history

 Yo-yos were known to the Ancient Greeks, and they appear in several Ancient Greek vase paintings, though the Ancient Greek word for them is unknown.
-Surviving examples from the period exist made of bronze and terra cotta (fired clay), though the most common material was likely wood.
-The terra cotta disks were used to ceremonially offer the toys of youth to certain gods when a child came of age—discs of other materials were used for actual play.
+Surviving examples from the period exist made of bronze and terracotta (fired clay), though the most common material was likely wood.

 A Mughal painting from around 1770 shows the use of a string toy that is similar, but not identical, to the modern yo-yo.

 Yo-yos were popular in England around the end of the eighteenth century, where they were commonly called bandalores or bandylores.

 The word yo-yo probably comes from the Ilocano term yóyo, or a cognate word from the Philippines.